ePages-de/epages-devportal/beyond-essence/inventory/toggle-switches.md

 ## Position

-Switch buttons may be positioned on a card together with further UI elements that relate to a specific topic.
+Toggle switches may be positioned on a card together with further UI elements that relate to a specific topic.

 ## Behavior

-By toggling the switch button it changes its state:
+By toggling the switch it changes its state:

 {% image_custom image="/assets/img/pages/essence/switch-button.gif" width="100" %}

-## Choosing between switch button and checkbox
+## Choosing between toggle switch and checkbox

-Switch buttons and checkboxes seem to be quite similar as they are both used to activate some sort of "settings".
+Toggle switches and checkboxes seem to be quite similar as they are both used to activate some sort of "settings".

-To decide when a switch button is used, here are some clues:
+To decide when to use a toggle switch, here are some clues:

-* Use a switch button to allow merchants to enable features that have a significant effect on their workflow.
+* Use a toggle switch to allow merchants to enable features that have a significant effect on their workflow.
-* Use a switch button to enhance a card with additional content.
+* Use a toggle switch to enhance a card with additional content.
-* Don't use a switch button to activate small and distinct options, like an additional price field.
+* Don't use a toggle switch to activate small and distinct options, like an additional price field.
-* Don't use a switch button, when the merchant needs to select multiple items in a list that need to be saved afterwards.
+* Don't use a toggle switch, when the merchant needs to select multiple items in a list that need to be saved afterwards.

 ## Copy writing